 You can use a sharp knife to cut it, either on the outside or inside the rim.
 Cut as close to the rim as possible without scratching the rim itself.

-After cutting, you should be able to pop out the remaining piece of the stem easily.
+After cutting, you should be able to easily pop out the remaining piece of the stem.

 Alternatively, you could use a pair of vice grips to pull the plug out from the inside of the tire.
 Use this method if you plan on reusing the valve stem.

-Spray some soapy water on both the outside and inside of the rim as lubrication.
+Spray some soapy water on the rim’s outside and inside as lubrication.
 Place the grips over the stem’s thick portion and use leverage to pull the plug out.
 You may need to reposition the tool several times for better grip until you get the core out.

-Before installing the new valve stem, you need to lube the rubber portion to slip into place much more effortless.
+Before installing the new valve stem, lube the rubber portion so it slips into place much more effortlessly.

 Use dish soap, some vegetable oil, or spray the new valve with a generous amount of soapy water.

-Notice: Do not use any petroleum-based products such as oil or grease as it will degrade the rubber over time.
+Notice: Do not use petroleum-based products such as oil or grease, as it will degrade the rubber over time.

 Insert the valve stem through the hole from the inside of the rim.
 Make sure the hole is clean and free of debris.
 The threaded part should protrude on the outside of the rim.

-To pull the plug in place, you will need a valve stem pull tool.
+You will need a valve stem pull tool to pull the plug in place.
 You can find them at most auto supply stores at an affordable price.

-These tools come in a variety of shapes, but all work with the same basic principle.
+These tools come in various shapes, but all work with the same basic principle.

 The threaded portion of the tool mounts to the valve stem core’s threads to get a good grip.

-Do not use pliers to pull the valve stem, as this will likely damage the soft copper threads.
+Do not use pliers to pull the valve stem, which will likely damage the soft copper threads.

-Use the tool to pull the valve stem straight out from the wheel until the small rubber groove on the valve stem pops in place.
+Use the tool to pull the valve stem straight out from the wheel until the valve stem rubber groove pops in place.

 The tire is seated back on the rim by using compressed air.
 This will press the tire outwards until it pops over the tire bead and rests against the rim’s lip.

-The trick to succeeding is by adequately closing the gap between the rubber and the rim as you start adding air.
+The key to success lies in adequately narrowing the gap between the rubber and the rim before you begin to inflate.

-On softer and smaller tires, you should be able to close the gap manually.
-However, on tires with stiffer sidewalls, you may not be able to create a tight enough seal to build up pressure.
+You should be able to close the gap manually on softer and smaller tires.
+However, on tires with stiffer sidewalls, you may be unable to create a tight enough seal to build up pressure.

 Use a ratchet strap to press the tire walls out against the rim.
 Attach the strap as shown in the picture and tighten it until the tire touches the rim.